 - to teach museology through the direct practice of museum display and interpretation;

 - to make art objects available to scholars, museums, and educational institutions for purposes of exhibition, research, or education.

 The diversity of these objectives and the inevitability of change within the institution's curricular initiatives require the gallery director to exercise discretion in balancing the gallery's various objectives.
 Therefore, the director will periodically re-examine collection development goals in conjunction with appropriate administrative and advisory bodies.

 In general, the Acquisitions Policy and Deaccessions Policy give the director the authority:

-- to determine acquisitions and deaccessions by a variety of criteria, which may include, but are not restricted to, quality judgements, usefulness for teaching purposes, and market value;
+- to determine acquisitions and deaccessions by a variety of criteria, which may include, but are not restricted to, quality judgments, usefulness for teaching purposes, and market value;

 - to accept or decline purchases or gifts based on practical considerations and broader goals of collection development;

 - to build upon existing strengths of the collection;